MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/deprecated-features.md

 | **Deployment option**              | All                                                                                    |
 | **Status**                         | Removed as of July 2017.                                                               |

-## Features that have been deprecated in Dynamics 365 for Operations 1611 with platform update 3
+## Dynamics 365 for Operations 1611 with platform update 3

 ### AEB payment formats for Spain